 Uruguay's national cookie — two delicate, melt-in-mouth shortbread-style disks (made with cornstarch for extreme tenderness) sandwiched around a generous filling of dulce de leche, then the edges rolled in shredded coconut.
 Sometimes coated in chocolate or dusted with powdered sugar.
 The Uruguayan childhood treat, the cafe accompaniment to coffee or mate, the holiday-gift-box centerpiece.

-Alfajor traces its name to Arabic 'al-hashú' (the filling) — the cookie tradition came to Iberia with Moorish rule and was brought to the Río de la Plata by Spanish-Andalusian immigrants.
-The original Spanish alfajor (still made in Andalusia) is a honey-and-nut-stuffed cake; the Uruguayan-Argentine version is fundamentally different.
-The cornstarch-based shortbread sandwich filled with dulce de leche is a 19th-century South American invention.
-The first commercial Uruguayan alfajor was reportedly made by the Portezuelo bakery in the 1860s.
-By the 20th century, alfajor had become Uruguay's signature cookie — the country has dozens of brands (Punta Ballena, Portezuelo, Bauducco, Capitan del Espacio, Havanna [Argentine import], local artisanal versions).
-The dulce de leche filling is the universal binder; some versions are coated in dark chocolate (alfajor de chocolate), white chocolate (alfajor blanco), or simply dusted with powdered sugar.
-The cornstarch-and-flour ratio gives the cookies their distinctive melt-in-mouth tenderness — different from the Argentine alfajor (which uses more flour and is more crumbly).
+Alfajor traces its name to Arabic — either Andalusi-Arabic 'al-hasu' ('the filling') or, per linguist Manuel Alvar, an Andalusian variant of 'al-fakhir' ('luxurious').
+The cookie tradition came to Iberia with Moorish rule (first recorded in Spanish in Nebrija's 1492 Latin-Spanish dictionary) and was brought to the Rio de la Plata by Spanish-Andalusian immigrants.
+The original Spanish alfajor (still made in Andalusia) is a honey-and-nut-stuffed bar; the Uruguayan-Argentine version is fundamentally different.
+The round two-disk sandwich filled with dulce de leche is a 19th-century Rio de la Plata creation — its convent precursor was a square biscuit pair joined by dulce de leche under a sugar glaze, and the round form is generally credited to Augusto Chammas, a French chemist who arrived in the Rio de la Plata in 1840 and founded a sweets workshop in Cordoba in 1869, making what is regarded as the world's first round alfajor.
+The cornstarch-based version (softer, coconut-fringed) followed later in the 19th century as cornstarch entered local baking.
+By the 20th century, alfajor had become Uruguay's signature cookie, with dozens of brands (local artisanal versions plus the Argentine import Havanna).
+The cornstarch-and-flour ratio gives the cookies their distinctive melt-in-mouth tenderness — different from the more crumbly Argentine alfajor.
 Uruguayans eat alfajores at all hours: with breakfast coffee, afternoon mate, as a snack, as dessert.

 Pick up an alfajor — small disk, golden-pale, coconut-fringed edges, perfectly round.
 Take a bite: the cookie crumbles instantly into your mouth — the cornstarch's signature melt-in-mouth tenderness arrives first (almost like sand, but soft sand).
 Then the dulce de leche reveals itself: creamy, deeply-caramel-sweet, milky-rich, with the faint vanilla.
 The coconut adds crunch and tropical-floral notes.
 Each bite is a perfect ratio of melt-in-mouth cookie to flowing caramel filling.
 With a small espresso or a sip of mate, this is the Uruguayan childhood treat that becomes the adult comfort — eaten one after another until the box is empty.